-- 2. Upon request from the department, a supervisor must research and address as appropriate any questions or issues identified by the department pertaining to the precinct-level election results.
-If the information as originally submitted is changed or corrected, the supervisor must respond and provide an amended precinct-level election results file no later than 10 business days after the request from the department. - (b) The department shall make such information available online no later than 60 business days after the Elections includes the file layout and codes.
+- 2. Upon request from the department, a supervisor must research and address, as appropriate, any questions or issues identified by the department pertaining to the precinct-level election results.
+If the information as originally submitted is changed or corrected, the supervisor must provide an amended precinct-level election results file no later than 10 business days after the request from the department. - (b) The department shall make such information available online no later than 60 days after the Elections Canvassing Commission certifies the presidential preference primary election, special primary election, special election, primary election, or general election, as applicable.
+The website containing the information must include on a searchable, sortable, and downloadable database via its website that also includes the file layout and codes.
 The information must database shall be searchable and sortable by county, precinct, and candidate; The must database shall be downloadable in a tab-delimited format; and must.
 The database shall be available for download county-by-county and also as a statewide file.
-Such report shall also be made available upon request.
+Such report shall also be made available upon request. - (c) The files containing the precinct-level election results $\underline{\text{must}}$ $\underline{\text{shall}}$ be created in accordance with the applicable file specification $\underline{\text{as set forth by rule.
+The rule must, at a}}$ minimum, provide that: